Robert-van-Engelen/Forth850/README.md

 ### INKEY
 _-- x_
-check key, where 0x00=no key and 0x52=multiple keys
+check key, where 0x00 = no key and 0x52 = multiple keys

 ### GETKEY
 _-- char_